Anuj003Bhatt/spring-in-depth/README.md

   - **BeanFactory** initialization phase.
   - **Bean** initialization and instantiation.

-In a nutshell, the phase goes like this,</br>
+In a nutshell, the phase goes like this:
 - First the bean definitions are loaded in and post loading processors are called.
+These happen at the BeanFactory level.
 - Now,for each bean,
     - Instantiate bean
     - Call setters
     - Bean post-processor (pre-init)
     - initializer
     - post-initializer (post-init)

+At the end of this phase, there are only references inside bean factory but no objects have yet been creted.

+#### BeanFactoryPostProcessor
+This is the first extension point that we can use.
+Sample use cases include loading property sources.
+Doc: [BeanFactoryPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html)

+This impacts at the level of Bean Factory instantiation.

+#### Types of initializations
+- Java Configuration
+- XML
+- Component Scanning and autoconfiguration

 ### Lifecycle Methods